 Religious Freedom: Opposing a Muslim Ban

-While President Trump’s March executive order effectively banning travel from six Muslim-majority countries has brought public attention to religious freedom issues, FCNL has been working steadily for nearly two years to raise concerns in Congress about this type of discrimination.
+While President Trump’s September executive order effectively banning travel from six Muslim-majority countries has brought public attention to religious freedom issues, FCNL has been working steadily to raise concerns in Congress about this type of discrimination.
 We worked closely with Rep. Don Beyer (VA) in 2016 and this year to introduce legislation prohibiting the U.S. from denying admission based on religious beliefs.
 Our professional lobbyists and a coalition of more than 100 organizations are building strong relationships and cultivating congressional leaders in efforts to make religious discrimination untenable as a policy of the U.S. government.

 Economic Justice: Meeting Human Needs

 Congressional decisions in 2017 could lay the groundwork to transform the government’s role in ensuring access to basic necessities for everyone in the U.S. Our lobbying is focused on stopping the policy changes that are steps along this path.
 As an organization and through our leadership in faith coalitions, we are part of a national mobilization to protect the Affordable Care Act without a comparable replacement.
 At key moments, our network came together to advocate for health care for all -- through lobby visits at home and at Spring Lobby Weekend, letters to the editor, vigils, prayer services, and phone calls.
 The success of protecting the ACA is a milestone of our work to meet human needs.